Russian tycoon Lebedev likens to trial to political witch-hunt

 In a statement issued earlier this month, federal investigators said the criminal case against Lebedev had been sent to Moscow’s Ostankino district court for trial.

-“(He) beat Sergey Polonsky, his opponent in the programme, two times in his head using a pretext of little significance,” said the statement’s official English translation.
+“(He) beat Sergey Polonsky, his opponent in the program, two times in his head using a pretext of little significance,” said the statement’s official English translation.
 “Polonsky fell from a chair.”

 The trial is expected to start in February and a verdict is likely in March or April, Lebedev said.